Choosing the best family tents for bad weather can be a tall order. You have to ensure that what you buy can serve you for a long time.

 For good weather, cotton and canvas tent tend to be the best.
 They are absorbent to moisture so you will not be irked by condensation.

-They are also breathable and they insulate your family perfectly.
+The best family tents for bad weather are also breathable and they insulate your family perfectly.
 When it is hot, they will keep you cool.
 When it is cold and you must use a tent heater for camping, they keep all the warmth inside.